Worms in Dogs – Types, How Dogs Get Worms, Signs, Treatment and Prevention

 Heartworms

 Of all of the kinds of worms in dogs, the most worrisome– and the most avoidable– are heartworms.
 Mosquitoes transmit the parasite, and since avoiding mosquitoes is nearly difficult in a lot of places, veterinarians advise routine heartworm preventatives to keep your dog safe.
-Heartworms grow and increase within the heart, causing severe lung illness, cardiac arrest, other organ damage, and eventually causing death if left without treatment.
+Heartworms grow and increase within the heart, causing severe lung illness, cardiac arrest, and other organ damage, and eventually causing death if left without treatment.

 Lungworms